skillplot/cs-g518-iot/projects/sem-1-2022-23/Project_KSKumar/Version2/Docs/README.md

-All the documentation files are here.
+All the documentation files are here. <br>
 IOT course project file is the presentation file.